turtler12/Muon/README.md

 ```

 You'll have to replace `model.body`, `model.head`, and `model.embed` with whatever subset is appropriate for your model.
-(E.g., for a ConvNet, `muon_params` should be all the convolutional filters, and `adamw_params` should be everything else (the classifier head and any gains or biases in the model).)
+E.g., for a ConvNet, `muon_params` should be all the convolutional filters, and `adamw_params` should be everything else.

 ## Hyperparameters